jhoerr/cloudmesh-manual/docs-source/source/dev/conventions.md

   cms set debug=True
   cms set trace=True
   ```

-  anything that is smaller than 10will be printed.
+  anything that is smaller than 10 will be printed.